Arslanodev/test_project/README.md

 ### Endpoints
-To run this application simply run install packages with `go get .`.
-Then run `go run .` in the main project folder
+To run this application simply install packages with `go get .` Then run `go run .` in the main project folder

 **Blog operations**
 `GET`: `api/v1/post` - returns all posts